-Where the parties do decide to engage in mediation, the JMB, ASTI, TUI and FÓRSA recommend the mediation services provided by the Workplace Relations Commission.
+Where the parties do decide to engage in mediation, the JMB, ASTI, TUI and FÓRSA recommend the media on services provided by the Workplace Relations Commission.

-6.3 Initial Informal Procedure - Stage 1
+7.3 Informal Procedure

 An informal approach may address the unwanted behaviour without the need for further action.
 This is an informal mechanism that is designed to be flexible in order to allow for minor complaints to be dealt with quickly.
 Ideally, this initial informal response would address the unwanted behaviour effectively, without the need for a Complainant to have recourse to further action.